 In spite of that, they are eager for others to know what they are going through and are steadfast in their resolve.

-It has been almost two years since I first met the family and I stayed in touch ever since, documenting their lives along the way.
+It has been almost two years since I first met the family.
 Their resilience and good-natured humour in the face of the odds has touched me profoundly.
 Since then, their lives have gone through many changes: many for the better, a few for the worse.

 After a few detentions, Ramadan is still stateless, albeit administratively on a safer ground thanks to the work of CIR.